noashabtay/covid-19-statistics/README.md

 Project name: covid-19-statistics

-this project assumes that python with flask and requests packages install on your computer first please make sure the follows are install :
+this project assumes that python with flask and requests packages install on your computer

+first please make sure the follows are installed:

 - pip install flask
 - pip install requests